Physical Education Staff

 For more information about the Subject curriculum, please contact: Mr M Davidson the Curriculum Leader of Physical Education or Mrs D Lupton the Curriculum Leader Girls PE.

 - Mr M Davidson - Curriculum Leader of Physical Education

-- Mrs D Lupton - Curriculum Leader for Girls PE
+- Mrs D Lupton - (Head of Clayton House)

-- Mr A Holland (Head of Clayton and Assistant Headteacher: Pupil Premium/Closing the Gap)
+- Mr A Holland - (Assistant Headteacher: Pupil Premium/Closing the Gap)